Apoc70/PowerShell-Scripts/Exchange Server/Get-ExchangeEnvironmentReport/README.md

 Show the number of disconnected mailboxes in the database report table

+### ShowProvisioningStatus

+Show IsExludedFromProvisioning or IsExcludedFromProvisioningByOperator status in the report

 ### CssFileName

 The filename containing the Cascading Style Sheet (CSS) information fpr the HTML report